wp-plugins/mycurator/README.txt

 3. Saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 1.3.2 =
+* Add the ability to enter an author for each Topic, with role of Author or higher.
+* Add the ability to filter by author on the Training Posts admin page.
+* If a user has an Author role, they can only train and post training articles where they are the author.
+* MyCurator menu items and ability to save changes now depend on role, Editor can manage Sources, Author can only use Get It.
+* You can now exclude any article if it has no image using a new checkbox on the Topic page.
+* If the featured or embedded image found by MyCurator has an alt text, that is used for the title in the media library and the alt text for the image.
+* For video Topic, suppress showing related videos at end if a youtube video is embedded.

 = 1.3.1 =
 * Add support for twitter account following (such as @tgtinfo) in Twitter Search